Country Information

 • St. Stephen’s Day

-Croatia has universal health insurance and some employers provide supplemental insurance.
+Croatia has universal health insurance, and some employers provide supplemental insurance.

-The probation period is six months.
-The notice period is two weeks for less than a year of service, one month for a year of service, six weeks for two years of service, eight weeks for five years of service, 10 weeks for 10 years of service and 12 weeks for 20 years of service.
+The probation period in Croatia is six months.
+The notice period in Croatia is two weeks for less than a year of service, one month for a year of service, six weeks for two years of service, eight weeks for five years of service, 10 weeks for 10 years of service and 12 weeks for 20 years of service.
 Severance pay is 33% of the monthly salary for each year of service, after two years of service, and is capped at six months of the employee’s salary.
 When terminating an employee, the employer must provide a written reason and inform the Employee’s Council.
 This Council will then give the employee the opportunity to defend themselves before a decision is made.
 If the employee sits on the Council, is a candidate for the Council, is aged 60 or more, or works fewer hours due to a workplace-injury, then the union must consent to the dismissal.
-Employers cannot terminate employees who are in maternity, paternity or childcare leave, or those who are having medical treatment or recovering from a workplace injury.
+Employers cannot terminate employees who are on maternity, paternity or childcare leave, or those who are having medical treatment or recovering from a workplace injury.
 Employees can be terminated by providing the usual notice period and providing written reasons.
 For misconduct, employees can be terminated without any notice.

-Local Laws & Regulations
+• Local Laws & Regulations

 We understand that local laws and regulations change and sourcing an accurate reference guide is not easy.
 Our data is researched and verified by our team of local international Employment Attorneys, HR and Benefit Professionals and Tax Accountants through our Atlas team and consultants, to ensure information up-to-date and accurate.

-Partner with Atlas
+• Partner with atlas logo

-Partnering with Atlas when expanding into Croatia, can dramatically reduce the standard brick and mortar processes of doing business in foreign markets and allow you to focus on what you do best, growing your company!
+Partnering with Atlas when expanding into Croatia can dramatically reduce the standard brick and mortar processes of doing business in foreign markets and allow you to focus on what you do best, growing your company!
 To discover more about how Atlas can simplify your ability to expand globally, please feel free to contact us.

 Our team of regional experts are here to support you with your global expansion plans.
 If you have any questions, just get in touch and we will be delighted to help.